 If so, you’ve supported one of the most sustainable segments of the packaging industry, while still getting the product you wanted to buy!
 Admit it– that makes you feel good.
 It makes your customers feel good too.

-So, whether you’re a small business owner launching your first product, a brand manager bringing a refreshed line to market, or a capabilities buyer looking to make your mark: here are five things you need to know about the sustainability of paperboard packaging, and how its going to help you crank up your bottom line.
+So, whether you’re a small business owner launching your first product, a brand manager bringing a refreshed line to market, or a capabilities buyer looking to make your mark: here are five things you need to know about the sustainability of paperboard packaging, and how it is going to help you crank up your bottom line.

 Packaging can be problematic.
 The plastic husk your headphones came in or the Styrofoam coffin protecting your burger will likely spend eternity in a landfill.
 Packaging takes up a lot of space and is typically discarded immediately.

 The solution is, of course, recycling.
 Not very sustainable to keep loading our already overflowing garbage dumps with junk indefinitely, after all.
 Trouble is, plastics, metals, and glass come in different grades and cannot be intermixed.
 Different chemical components and different melting points determine what gets recycled.
 Thus, a substantial amount of packaging ends up at the dump, barely degrading over time and contributing to the proliferation of methane gas.
 The exception is paper products.